 But the moral argument traditionally rests on tremendous suffering animals experience when held captive under appalling conditions ameliorated only by their eventual slaughter, which itself we can assume is unpleasant.
 Animals suffer.
 But if plants also suffer what are we to eat?
 Must vegetarianism be rejected like meat-eating?

 The first thing we might say is that if the choice is either plants or animals we still maintain that plants are less developed or organized forms of being and consciousness compared to what we usually call animals.
-Most importantly, plants don’t have brains, and their sense experiences are more rudimentary—thus they probably suffer less.
+Most importantly, plants don’t have brains, and their sensory experiences are more rudimentary—thus they probably suffer less.
 So, given the choice between eating either plants and animals, we should choose plants.

 We also have the choice of eating food substitutes.
 Eventually, science should be able to mimic the nutritional benefits of so-called natural foods.
 Theoretically, we should be able to make even more nutritious food than was available in previous eras, or we may be able to redesign our bodies to run best on some nutritional goo!
 In fact, if we had robotic bodies, perhaps we could power them with our own solar panels.

 For now, though I don’t think the fact that plants have sensory experiences changes that we should strongly prefer eating them to eating animal products.
 Eating plants is healthier, causes exponentially less environmental damage, and the sensory experiences of plants are not as rich as those of animals and thus plants suffer less.
 The argument for moral vegetarian, therefore, remains intact.